-All persons shall wear approved safety helmets protection on Quarry sites within Murrumbidgee Council and generally where overhead lifting is occurring.
+All persons shall wear approved safety helmet protection on quarry sites within Murrumbidgee Council, and generally where overhead lifting is occurring, and within 3 metres of an extended arm of a backhoe, excavator or the like when in use.
 In all other areas persons must wear approved wide brim hats.
 This is a legislative requirement.
 Areas or instances of exemption are:

-- The administration offices and crib room areas; - > The car parks, entrances to the depot office areas and fuel bowsers; - Inside the workshop and depot offices.
+- The administration offices and lunch room areas: - The car parks and entrances to the depot office areas; - Inside the workshop and depot offices.